aceinetx/endui/README.md

 - Easy to develop apps
 ### Cons
 - Doesn't support GTK/Qt (or others) gui frameworks
+- Every app is a .so file which can cause linker errors at runtime
 ## API
 - [API documentation](APIDOCS.md)